 What are handheld milk frothers?

 They are very easy to use.
 Just place in the milk and switch on.
 Then gently move the whisk up and down for half a minute or so and Bob’s your uncle.
-To clean, just detach the whisk (if possible) and rinse it in water.
+To clean, just pop the whisk head under running water and wipe down the stainless-steel shaft.

 By the way, there are USB charged handheld milk frothers available.
 But for camping you need the battery-operated models.
 Of which there are literally dozens to choose from.